Senator Warren, mocked by Trump as 'Pocahontas,' releases DNA test

 Trump taunted Warren over the issue at a July rally in Montana.

 “I will give you a million dollars to your favorite charity, paid for by Trump, if you take the test and it shows you’re an Indian,” he said.
-“I have a feeling she will say no.”
+“I have a feeling she will say ‘no.’”

+Warren on Monday reminded the president of his promise.
+“Please send the check to the National Indigenous Women’s Resource Center,” she said on Twitter.

-However, when Trump was asked about the DNA test on Monday, he said, “Who cares?” as he left Washington to visit hurricane-stricken areas in Florida and Georgia.
+When asked about the DNA test, Trump said, “Who cares?”
+Then he denied making the comment, as he left Washington to visit hurricane-stricken areas in Florida and Georgia.

 Warren provided the DNA test results in a statement, showing the lineage goes back six to 10 generations. bit.ly/2OqLmUz